CynicDog/Micro-Wizarding-School/readme.md

 1. Clone this repository to your local machine.

-2. Set up and run each microservice using the provided instructions in their respective directories.
+2. Set up each microservice using `mvn clean package` && `mvn package dockerfile:build` in each directory of service.

-3. Open your preferred web browser and navigate to the application's URL to explore and interact with the services.

-Enjoy your journey through the enchanted world of Hogwarts!
+3. Run each microservice using `docker-compose up` command line in the directory of `docker`.

 ## Contributing